Creating New Models for Solar Power

 We’ve completed the Lincoln Park Solar Garden!

-We are celebrating the completion of the Lincoln Park Solar Garden!
-The 40-kilowatt solar array at the northeastern entrance to Lincoln Park will be the neighborhood’s first community-owned, low-income solar project!
-The power from the array will benefit the Duluth Veterans’ Place, a transitional housing project by the Minnesota Assistance Council for Veterans, and provide long-term funding for a Community Energy Fund to help families that are struggling to pay their utility bills.
+The Lincoln Park Solar Garden, completed in 2020, is a 40-kilowatt solar array at the northeastern entrance to Lincoln Park.
+It is Duluth’s first community-owned, low-income solar project.
+The power from the array will benefit the Duluth Veterans’ Place, a transitional housing project by the Minnesota Assistance Council for Veterans, and provide long-term funding for an Emergency Energy Fund to help families that are struggling to pay their utility bills.